Potato Curry

 2 tbsp

-chopped - goes here and green coriander
+chopped - optional add green coriander

 Salt